 The goal of annual mammography screenings is to catch abnormalities before you think anything is wrong or abnormal, even before you find a lump.

 The technology around breast imaging has become much better over time, offering improved views of the breast tissue.
-Studies have shown that 3D screenings catch more early-stage invasive breast cancers than 2D mammography alone.
+Studies have shown that 3D screenings catch more early-stage invasive breast cancers than 2D mammography alone — due to the ability to scroll through the layers of tissue on these 3D mammograms, to ensure there are no underlying masses.
 This has also reduced the number of call back appointments, where women need to come in for further imaging.

 How do I get a mammogram?